 The target audience for Foundational Frameworks in Humanitarian Negotiation Workshop Series is mid- to senior-level professionals with a minimum of 8 years of experience working in the humanitarian sector.
 It is open to experienced professionals from local organizations, as well as international NGOs.
 Each workshop is designed with a regional focus, and we invite practitioners to apply to the workshops that cover their respective regions.

 To join the workshop, participants will be required to submit a brief application form, which will be published several weeks before the workshop start dates.

 The workshop series will be offered online until November 2021.
-After this date and amid the ongoing COVID-19 developments, the workshop series will be reevaluated to transition into a hybrid format in which the 3-day Foundational Frameworks workshops will be in-person while the Field Exchange workshops will continue to be online (see below for tentative workshop location and dates).
+After this date and amid the ongoing COVID-19 developments, the workshop series will be reevaluated to transition into a hybrid format in which the 3-day Foundational Frameworks workshops will be online while the Field Exchange workshops will to be in-person (see below for tentative workshop location and dates).
 The course is free of charge and ENP is unable to provide financial assistance for travel expenses related to attending the in-person workshops.

 All programs will be taught in English.